totalspectrum/p2_vga_text/README.txt

 std_text_routines.spinh are utility functions to provide things like printing strings or numbers in hex and decimal.

+There are a number of sample drivers:

+vgatext_640x480.spin2 is the 640x480 version, supporting 80x30 characters
+vgatext_800x600.spin2 is the 800x600 version, supporting 100x40 characters
+vgatext_1024x768.spin2 is the 1024x768 version, supporting 128x48
+characters

+All of these basically just define some constants, set up the font to use, and then include the vga_text_routines.spinh to provide the actual driver code.

 In the ccode directory is a Makefile to convert the Spin code to C code (usable with most P2 C compilers), and a simple C example.